d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 clearrestapistate *[Optional Parameters]*

 #### Description
-Clear the persistent RESTful API state.
+Clears the persistent RESTful API state.
+Generally not needed and shouldn't be done unless there are issues viewing info, setting, or committing data.

 <aside class="warning">Some types such as Bios, Icsci, and SmartStorageConfig will not be available until a system reboot occurs after running this command.</aside>